vioool/MYtinerary-app/README.md

 • Work on ablilaty to generate new tokens and verify tokens
 • Next step:implement Update City

-TASK: Create a simple to use and intuitive interface for the app-manager of a travelsharing platform.
+TASK: Create a simple to use and intuitive interface for the app-manager of a travel experience sharing platform.
 The manager wants to be able to manipulate which data in the app will be fetched and presented.

 PROCESS: • Writing predeﬁned operations and testing them in Postman